JLin37/RedditStormProject.github.io/README.md

 ```python
 from streamparse import Bolt
 ```
-- Bolts are pretty straight forward, it's where you process the tuples that come from your Spout/s.
+- Bolts are pretty straight forward, it's where you process the tuples that come from your Spouts.
-- Once we import the Bold method from streamparse, we create the Bolt class object, that takes Bolt as a parameter
+- Once we import the Bolt method from streamparse, we create the Bolt class object, that takes Bolt as a parameter
 - For the outputs, it is up to you if want there to be any, since some bolts simply handle a process while others may need to pass tuples onto another bolt.
 ```python
 class titleAnalysisBolt(Bolt):